Etinosa Idemudia

 Etinosa Idemudia is a Nigerian actress, social media influencer and filmmaker.
-She is best known for her role as Akugbe in the ROK original series, Blood of Enogie, for which she won the award for Best Actress in a TV Series, at the Hollywood and African Prestigious Awards.
-She is also known for her online comedy skits which she began producing and sharing on her instagram channel featuring various Nollywood actors including Daniel K Daniel; as well as for her break-out role as Amanda in the sitcom Chairman and her first feature film production The Washerman.
+She is best known for her role as Akugbe in the ROK original series Blood of Enogie, for which she won the award for Best Actress in a TV Series, at the Hollywood and African Prestigious Awards.
+She is also known for her online comedy skits on instagram, featuring various Nollywood actors including Daniel K Daniel, as well as for her breakout role as Amanda in the sitcom Chairman and her first feature film production The Washerman.

 Early life

-Etinosa was born in Warri, Delta State, to Sylvester Idemudia, a retired group general manager of Greenfield Refineries (NNPC Group) and Patricia Idemudia, a reverend and founder of Victory Group of Schools.
-Etinosa began her primary education at Victory International School, Warri and had her secondary education at Cambridge International School, Warri and Igbinedion Education Centre, Benin, Edo State.
+Idemudia was born in Warri, Delta State, to Sylvester Idemudia, a retired group general manager of Greenfield Refineries (NNPC Group) and Patricia Idemudia, a reverend and founder of Victory Group of Schools.
+Idemudia began her primary education at Victory International School, Warri and had her secondary education at Cambridge International School, Warri and Igbinedion Education Centre, Benin, Edo State.

-In 2011, she obtained a bachelor's degree in Computer Engineering from Covenant University After her graduation from University, Etinosa began working as a Planning Engineer with Delattre Bezons Nigeria, a subsidiary of Entrepose Contracting.
+In 2011, she obtained a bachelor's degree in computer engineering from Covenant University After her graduation from University, Idemudia began working as a planning engineer with Delattre Bezons Nigeria, a subsidiary of Entrepose Contracting.

-She formerly worked as a planning Engineer for oil and gas construction projects until 2016 when she went into acting full-time.
-Etinosa then went to Royal Arts Academy owned by famous filmmaker Emem Isong where she obtained a Diploma in Performing Arts in 2016.
+She worked as a planning engineer for oil and gas construction projects until 2016 when she went into acting full-time.
+Idemudia then went to Royal Arts Academy owned by famous filmmaker Emem Isong where she obtained a diploma in performing arts in 2016.

-Within a short time, she featured in several movies and TV productions including; Made for More, The Miracle Centre, Wrongfully hers, Devil in Agbada, Blindspot, Stacy, The Call and The Millions.
+Within a short time, she featured in several films and TV productions, including Made for More, The Miracle Centre, Wrongfully hers, Devil in Agbada, Blindspot, Stacy, The Call and The Millions.

 Career

-In 2013, upon discovering Instagram Videos, Etinosa began producing comedy skits, which she shared on the social media platform.
+In 2013, upon discovering Instagram videos, Idemudia began producing comedy skits, which she shared on the social media platform.
 The skits enjoyed rave reviews, bringing her relative success in the Nigerian entertainment industry, which culminated in her winning the award for Best Online Comic Act at the 2016 Scream Awards.

-In 2016, Etinosa enrolled at the Royal Arts Academy, Lagos, Nigeria, where she obtained a Diploma in Performing Arts, after which she quit her engineering job to pursue a full-time career in entertainment.
+In 2016, Idemudia enrolled at the Royal Arts Academy, Lagos, Nigeria, where she obtained a diploma in performing arts, after which she quit her engineering job to pursue a full-time career in entertainment.